fasiha/pollen-guide/README.md

 cp node_modules/event-source-polyfill/eventsource.min.js public/
 ```

-Third, run
+**Step 3** Third, run
 ```
 $ node server take3.html.pm "POLLEN=TESTING raco pollen render take3.html"
 ```
 This starts the Node application, including a webserver and a file watch on `take3.html.pm` Pollen markup file.
 That string `"POLLEN=TESTING raco …"` is what will be executed when changes to `take3.html.pm` are detected.

-Next, visit [http://localhost:3000/take3.html](http://localhost:3000/take3.html) to view the rendered HTML being served by the Express.js webserver in Node.
+**Step 4** Next, visit [http://localhost:3000/take3.html](http://localhost:3000/take3.html) to view the rendered HTML being served by the Express.js webserver in Node.

-For my final trick, I position my browser so that I can see it and my text editor at the same time.
+**Step 5** For my final trick, I position my browser so that I can see it and my text editor at the same time.
 I edit the `take3.html.pm` Pollen markup file and save it.
 In a second or three, the browser refreshes in same place, showing my changes.

 ***Hurrah!***